toumorokoshi/greyhawk-language/notes.md

 * How can we handle multiple inheritance with classes with the same method name but different signatures?
 It won't be able to adhere to both interfaces (without some crazy syntax to let it do so)

+# Make things things easy:

+* copying an array (if we use slices a la Go this would be easy)